 Alma Mater (n.)

 late 14c., Latin, literally "nurturing mother," a title given by Romans to certain goddesses, especially Ceres and Cybele, from alma, fem. of almus "nourishing," from alere "to nourish, rear, support, maintain" (from PIE root *al- (2) "to grow, nourish") + māter "mother" (see mother (n.1)).
-In sense of "one's university or school," attested from 1710.
+The use of the Latin phrase for "one's university or school" is attested from 1710.